dtonhofer/ieee_oui_downloader/README.md

 ## How

 1. Start script with no arguments
-2. Script will create a working directory in /tmp, cd to it, download the IEEE file, copy the local nmap file, compare these, generate a more complete file, then exit.
+2. Script will create a working directory underneath `/tmp`, `cd` to it, download the IEEE file using `curl`, copy the local nmap file to the working directory, compare the IEEE file to the original nmap file, generate a new complete file for nmap with any missing entries found in the IEEE file added, then exit.
-3. You have to copy the generated complete file to the correct nmap location.
+3. You have to copy the generated completed file to the correct nmap location manually.
-4. If anything goes wrong after the download, you can restart the script while passing it the path to the working directory created earlier.
-It will then use the already downloaded file and not attempt to download again.
+4. If anything goes wrong after the download, you can restart the script while passing it the path to the working directory created in the previous run.
+It will then use the already downloaded IEEE file and not attempt to download it again.
-5. Cleanup of the working directory is left to you.
+5. Cleanup of the working directory is left to you and your command line skills.

 ## License